Demographics of South Dakota: Ethnicity

 In 2012, the Census Bureau estimated that 86.2% of South Dakotans were White, 8.9% were American Indian or Alaskan Native, 3.1% were Hispanic or Latino, 1.7% were Black or African American, 1.1% were Asian, and 0.1% were Pacific Islander or Native Hawaiian.
 2.1% of South Dakotans belonged to more than one race.

 In 2011, 25.4% of children less than one year old were minorities.

 From 2007 to 2011, the American Community Survey estimated that 42.8% (345,951) of South Dakotans were of German ancestry, 14.7% (118,603) were Norwegian, 11.1% (89,912) were Irish, 6.9% (55,425) were English, and 4.9% (39,420) were Dutch.

 In the 2000 census, the five largest ancestry groups in South Dakota were: German (40.7%), Norwegian (15.3%), Irish (10.4%), Native American (8.3%), and English (7.1%).
 German-Americans are the largest ancestry group in most parts of the state, especially in the east, although there are also large Scandinavian populations in some counties.

 South Dakota has the nation's largest population of Hutterites, a communal Anabaptist group who emigrated from Europe in 1874.
 About one hundred Hutterite families came from Russia to Dakota Territory, then left for Canada to escape military conscription during the First World War.
 Many families returned to South Dakota and today about 35 colonies exist in the state.
 (Approximately another 40 colonies are in other U.S. states and 200 in Canada.)

 American Indians, largely Lakota, Dakota, and Nakota (Sioux) are predominant in several counties.
 South Dakota has the third highest proportion of Native Americans of any state, behind Alaska and New Mexico.
 Five of the state's counties lie entirely within Indian reservations.
 Living standards on many reservations is often very low when compared with the national average.
 The unemployment rate in Fort Thompson, on the Crow Creek Indian Reservation, is 70%, and 21% of households there lack plumbing or basic kitchen appliances.
 A 1995 study by the U.S. Census Bureau found that 58% of homes on the Pine Ridge Indian Reservation did not have a telephone.

+Native American tribes

+What is now South Dakota has been historically inhabited by tribes such as the Sioux, the Cheyenne, the Ponca, the Arikara and the Crow.

+The largest Native American tribes in South Dakota according to the 2010 census are listed in the table below: